 After a brief foray into the field as a child, when she beat out actual Californians to be the Valley girl voice of a photo kiosk in Levi’s Jeans’ flagship store in Union Square, San Francisco, Sarah recently dove back into the world of voice over work.
-With a wide pitch range from her years of vocal training, and a variety of accents and character voices from her acting experience, she has particularly enjoyed the challenge of bringing fully-formed people (and/or anthropomorphic creatures, of course) to life with voice alone.
-She is currently a volunteer with LibriVox.org, a group which records public domain fiction, non-fiction, drama, and poetry.
+With a wide vocal range from her years of voice training, and a variety of accents and character voices from her acting experience, she loves the challenge of bringing fully-formed people (or aliens, anthropomorphic creatures, robots, etc.) to life with voice alone.

 Here are some samples of her various voiceover projects!